jillianhunter1/CMSI-4072_Hunter/documents/UserManual.md

 ---

 ## 5. Contact & Support
-If you encounter a problem that Marvin can't solve, please reach out to our lead engineer:
+If you encounter a problem, please reach out to the lead engineer:

 **Jillian Hunter**
 Project Lead, CMSI 4072
-Email: support@fusion-ai.example.com
+Email: jhunte221@lion.lmu.edu
-*Response time is typically within 24 hours during business days.*

 ---